 - Military One Source offers up to 12 sessions of free non-medical counseling to Service Members.
 Sessions can • be in person, by phone, or by secure video connection.
-They do not offer services related to behavioral health medication. - Non-medical counseling can help address issues like relationship problems, stress management, adjustment • difficulties, parenting or grief and loss.
-It cannot address active suicidal or homicidal thoughts, sexual assault, child abuse, domestic violence, alcohol or other substance abuse, or serious mental health conditions (clinical depression, post-traumatic stress disorder, etc.) - ٠ Call 800-342-9647 to learn more and get started
+They do not offer services related to behavioral health medication. - Non-medical counseling can help address issues like relationship problems, stress management, adjustment ٠ difficulties, parenting or grief and loss.
+It cannot address active suicidal or homicidal thoughts, sexual assault, child abuse, domestic violence, alcohol or other substance abuse, or serious mental health conditions (clinical depression, post-traumatic stress disorder, etc.) - Visit www.militaryonesource.mil or call 800-342-9647 to learn more and get started.